zonneplan/KiBot/README.md

                                 Use the boolean true value to disable the output you are extending.
     - `extends`: [string=''] Copy the `options` section from the indicated output.
                  Used to inherit options from another output of the same type.
+    - `groups`: [string|list(string)=''] One or more groups to add this output.
+In order to catch typos we recommend to add outputs only to existing groups.
+You can create an empty group if needed.
     - `output_id`: [string=''] Text to use for the %I expansion content.
 To differentiate variations of this output.
     - `priority`: [number=50] [0,100] Priority for this output.
 High priority outputs are created first.
                   Internally we use 10 for low priority, 90 for high priority and 50 for most outputs.